User-focused design solves the problems of site visitors before they even know they have a problem.

 If you need help with tree health or removal, you first want to know how much bringing in a tree service might cost, so they answer that concern upfront by giving away their time for free and answering your question about costs.

 You've likely heard the advice before to know your target audience and create a buyer persona that represents your typical customer.
 Dig into your own customer database and study statistics on who is visiting your site.
 You can also look at your competitors, and who their customers are, to get a feel for market segments you should reach out to.

 Once you know your audience, it's easier to know how you should word your CTA, what type of offers appeal most to that demographic, and where to market your offers.

 5. Test Different Colors

 There are numerous articles online about the best color to use for your CTA.
 There’s even an entire psychological category for the emotions different colors trigger in people.
-For example, if you know most of your audience is made up of young women, you might use a color which appeals to both women and the youths more than older men.
+For example, if you know most of your audience is made up of young women, you might use a color that appeals to both women and the youth more than older men.

 The truth is that it's impossible to predict exactly how a color might impact your users.
 You must test different color choices and even different shades of the same color until you find the perfect choice for your audience.
 A/B split testing is one of the best methods for figuring out which colors resonate best with your audience.

-Waste Management uses shades of green all throughout their site.
+Waste Management uses shades of green throughout its site.
 Because they offer some recycling options and use sustainable practices, the use of green highlights what is unique about their brand.
-For their CTA, they use a darker green so that the white letters overlaid on top pop and the button draws the user's eye.
+For their CTA, they use a darker green so that the white letters overlaid on top pop and the button draw the user's eye.